svkampen/mangela_c64_demo/README.md

 All you need to start programming 6510 assembler for the Commodore 64 on Microsoft Windows.

 ## Usage
 Run `build.bat` to compile, crunch and launch your code in the VICE emulator.
-This produces `build\c64-devkit.prg` which is runable on a real Commodore 64 or using an emulator.
+This produces `build\c64-devkit.prg` which is runnable on a real Commodore 64 or using an emulator.

 ## Notes
 Source code is located in `source/` and can reside in multiple files ending with `.asm`.